Kingerthanu/Java_physicsSandBoxEngine/README.md

 **The Breakdown:**

-  This C++ Program Works With The QT Framework In Order To Create A Window To Simulate A Simple Multi-Threaded Physics Engine.
+  This Java Program Works With The QT Framework In Order To Create A Window To Simulate A Simple Multi-Threaded Physics Engine.

   This Program Starts Initially By Creating Two Main Threads.
 One Will Be Our Physics Engine And The Other Will Be Our Window.